kinngh/gengis-mimi/docs/architecture.md

 Each application write holds a commit mutex through `await_durable()`.
 A cancelled HTTP request leaves that commit task running with the mutex held.
 Snapshot creation briefly acquires the same mutex, so a query reading several keys cannot mix values from a partially durable application commit.
 A request that began after a successful write sees that write; a request overlapping a write can observe the earlier snapshot.

+The mutex is shared by every namespace in a shard.
+A write waiting for storage can therefore delay other writes and new query snapshots in that shard.
+Queries that already hold a snapshot can continue.
+Improving concurrency requires preserving the durable snapshot boundary when changing this serialization.

 Writes return both a SlateDB `sequence` and a namespace `revision`.
 The namespace revision increments once per accepted batch and is the search indexing watermark.
 These counters have different purposes and are not interchangeable.

 ## Logical keys, format 2